SimonPadbury/baselayer/README.md

 Baselayer is a splendiferous yet miniscule CSS library.

-Designed as a good place to start, Baselayer may be all you need — for small websites and blogs.
-Or you may use it as a baselayer to quick-start your mega project.
+Designed as a good place to start, Baselayer may be all you need — for small static websites and blogs.
+Or you may use it as a _baselayer_ to quick-start your mega project.

 Ready to use as-is, Baselayer gives you all this and more: